corda/corda/docs/source/protocol-state-machines.rst

    .. sourcecode:: kotlin

-      class BuyerImpl : Buyer() {
+      @Suspendable
-          override fun call(args: BuyerInitialArgs): Pair<TimestampedWireTransaction, LedgerTransaction> {
+      override fun call(): Pair<TimestampedWireTransaction, LedgerTransaction> {
-              // Wait for a trade request to come in on our pre-provided session ID. val tradeRequest = receive<SellerTradeInfo>(TRADE_TOPIC, args.sessionID)
+          // Wait for a trade request to come in on our pre-provided session ID. val tradeRequest = receive(TRADE_TOPIC, args.sessionID, SellerTradeInfo::class.java)

           // What is the seller trying to sell us? val assetTypeName = tradeRequest.assetForSale.state.javaClass.name
           logger().trace { "Got trade request for a $assetTypeName" }

           // Check the start message for acceptability. check(tradeRequest.sessionID > 0)
-              if (tradeRequest.price > args.acceptablePrice)
+          if (tradeRequest.price > acceptablePrice)
               throw UnacceptablePriceException(tradeRequest.price)
-              if (!args.typeToBuy.isInstance(tradeRequest.assetForSale.state))
+          if (!typeToBuy.isInstance(tradeRequest.assetForSale.state))
-                  throw AssetMismatchException(args.typeToBuy.name, assetTypeName)
+              throw AssetMismatchException(typeToBuy.name, assetTypeName)

           // TODO: Either look up the stateref here in our local db, or accept a long chain
           // of states and validate them to audit the other side and ensure it actually owns
           // the state we are being offered!
 For now, just assume validity!

           // Generate the shared transaction that both sides will sign, using the data we have. val ptx = TransactionBuilder()
           // Add input and output states for the movement of cash, by using the Cash contract
           // to generate the states.
           val wallet = serviceHub.walletService.currentWallet
           val cashStates = wallet.statesOfType<Cash.State>()
           val cashSigningPubKeys = Cash().craftSpend(ptx, tradeRequest.price,
                   tradeRequest.sellerOwnerKey, cashStates)
           // Add inputs/outputs/a command for the movement of the asset. ptx.addInputState(tradeRequest.assetForSale.ref)
           // Just pick some new public key for now. val freshKey = serviceHub.keyManagementService.freshKey()
           val (command, state) = tradeRequest.assetForSale.state.withNewOwner(freshKey.public)
           ptx.addOutputState(state)
           ptx.addArg(WireCommand(command, tradeRequest.assetForSale.state.owner))

           // Now sign the transaction with whatever keys we need to move the cash. for (k in cashSigningPubKeys) {
               val priv = serviceHub.keyManagementService.toPrivate(k)
               ptx.signWith(KeyPair(k, priv))
           }

           val stx = ptx.toSignedTransaction(checkSufficientSignatures = false)
           stx.verifySignatures()  // Verifies that we generated a signed transaction correctly.

           // TODO: Could run verify() here to make sure the only signature missing is the sellers.

           logger().trace { "Sending partially signed transaction to seller" }

           // TODO: Protect against the buyer terminating here and leaving us in the lurch without
           //       the final tx.
           // TODO: Protect against a malicious buyer sending us back a different transaction to
           //       the one we built.
-              val fullySigned = sendAndReceive<TimestampedWireTransaction>(TRADE_TOPIC,
+          val fullySigned = sendAndReceive(TRADE_TOPIC, tradeRequest.sessionID, sessionID, stx,
-                      tradeRequest.sessionID, args.sessionID, stx)
+              TimestampedWireTransaction::class.java)

           logger().trace { "Got fully signed transaction, verifying ... "}

           val ltx = fullySigned.verifyToLedgerTransaction(serviceHub.timestampingService,
                   serviceHub.identityService)

           logger().trace { "Fully signed transaction was valid.
 Trade complete! :-)" }

           return Pair(fullySigned, ltx)
       }
-      }

-This code is fairly straightforward.
+This code is longer but still fairly straightforward.
 Here are some things to pay attention to:

 1. We do some sanity checking on the received message to ensure we're being offered what we expected to be offered.
 2. We create a cash spend in the normal way, by using ``Cash().craftSpend``.
 See the contracts tutorial if this isn't